hunterjackson/docs/source/jms.rst

 When a message is sent to a JMS target it can be one of the following:

-1.JSON - it will send a TextMessage;
+1. JSON -   Send a TextMessage;
-2.AVRO -send a BytesMessage;
+2. AVRO -   Send a BytesMessage;
-3.MAP - it will send a MapMessage;
+3. MAP -    Send a MapMessage;
-4.OBJECT - it will send an ObjectMessage
+4. OBJECT - Send an ObjectMessage

 Topic Routing
 ~~~~~~~~~~~~~